jetpackpilots/IBView/README.md

 -----            | -----
 NSViewController | It's view can actaully be an IBView subclass, but unfortunately live-previews do **NOT** work.
 So instead, add an IBView subclass as a subview of the NSViewController's view.

+## Programmatic Instantiation

+Although not the typical use for IBView, it is also possible to initialize your IBView subclasses in code by using the designated initializer `initWithNibName:`.
+If you pass `nil`, the `nibName` property will default to the name of the class.

 ## Troubleshooting

 Select `Refresh All Views` from the `Editor` menu in Xcode whenever the live-previews get out